cpaika/tech-blog-v3.github.io/_drafts/2020-04-30-www-is-just-a-subdomain.md

 So there we have it - `www` is a subdomain - nothing more.

 But if www is just a subdomain and has no technical purpose, why have I seen it my entire life?
-Why does everyone use it in their webpages?
+Why does everyone use it?

 ### Finding the source